A Verification Theorem for Threshold-Indexability of Real-State Discounted Restless Bandits: Introduction.

-Note that the PCL-indexability conditions developed in \citet{nmaap01,nmmp02,nmmor06,nmtop07} for discrete state projects correspond to (PCLI1, PCLI2) only, which are shown there to imply (PCLI3).
-In the present setting, since (PCLI3) may be hard to verify, we give Propositions \ref{pro:pwdiffFG} and \ref{pro:1cpcli3}, which ensure that (PCLI3) holds provided (PCLI1, PCLI2) and some additional simpler conditions hold.
+Note that the PCL-indexability conditions for discrete-state projects referred to in Section \ref{s:pclbsicrsp} roughly correspond to (PCLI1, PCLI2), as in such a setting they imply (PCLI3).
+In the present real-state setting, since (PCLI3) may be hard to verify, we give Propositions \ref{pro:pwdiffFG} and \ref{pro:1cpcli3}, which ensure that (PCLI3) holds under (PCLI1, PCLI2) and some additional simpler conditions.

-Further, Proposition \ref{pro:cfhMPI} gives a recursion for computing the MP index in cases where it cannot be evaluated in closed form.